Australian Government

 Illawarra Coast: Port Hacking to Ulladulla

-Winds: West to southwesterly 10 to 15 knots turning north to northwesterly during the morning.
-Seas: Around 1 metre, increasing to 1 to 1.5 metres offshore south of Point Perpendicular during the afternoon.
-Swell: Northeasterly 1 to 1.5 metres, decreasing to around 1 metre during the afternoon.
+Winds: Westerly 15 to 20 knots becoming variable about 10 knots in the morning then becoming north to northeasterly 15 to 20 knots in the middle of the day.
+Seas: Around 1 metre, increasing to 1 to 1.5 metres during the afternoon.
+Swell: Southerly 1 to 1.5 metres, decreasing to around 1 metre during the morning.
 Weather: Sunny.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.